 Bottom Line

-While losing access to a transfer partner isn't ideal, at least Amex isn't losing a high-value partner.
-However, if you're keeping track, this means American Express will now have fewer than 20 total transfer partners, while other programs like Bilt Rewards have 24 partners.
-It is interesting to watch points and miles pioneers get surpassed by newcomers.
+While losing access to a transfer partner isn't ideal, at least Amex isn't losing one of its highest-value partners.
+However, if you're keeping track, American Express will now have fewer than 20 total transfer partners, while programs like Bilt Rewards have 24.
+It's interesting to watch one of the pioneers in transferable points gradually get surpassed by newer competitors.

 Tip of The Day